BLCM/OpenBLCMM/README.md

 - AoDK support (both in OpenBLCMM itself and OE)
 - Don't include hotfix "name" in hotfix keys (or at least strip to alphanumeric)?
-- Options for changing object-opening behavior (ctrl/alt/shift-click, single/ double/triple/whatever).
-Also an option to disable links altogether?
 - Get a real Markdown renderer for the Changelog window?
-- Try to trigger out-of-memory and make sure that the reporting for that works well enough (and that the messages there make sense).
-- Get rid of those annoying registry execeptions when running on Windows (on a host which doesn't have the game installed, presumably).
-Actually, I can't seem to get those to show up anymore?
 - Settings migration from vanilla BLCMM
 - Doublecheck username suppression in logs:
   - INI files